Laminations with transverse measures in ordered abelian semigroups: Appendix: probability measures.

 \begin{defn} If $A$ and $B$ are events in $X$ and $\nu$ is a probability $\PB$-measure on $X$, then the {\it conditional probability of the event $A$ given $B$} is $P(A|B)=\nu(A\cap B)/\nu(B)$. \end{defn}

-\begin{example}[Dart board example continued] Suppose $B$ is the event that the dart hits the closed upper half of the dartboard. and $Y$ is the event that the dart hits the cross.
+\begin{example}[Dartboard example continued] Suppose $B$ is the event that the dart hits the closed upper half of the dartboard. and $Y$ is the event that the dart hits the cross.
 Then $P(Y|B)=\nu(Y\cap B)/\nu(B)=(-1,3/4)/(0,1/2)=(-1,3/4)(0,2)=(-1,3/2)$.
 We obtain a probability at depth 1, but this probability is greater than $P(Y)=(-1,1)$.
-This says that if the level -1 probability measure on $Y\cap B$ were ``proportionately distributed" with respect to the level 0 measure on $B$, the the relative probability would be $(-1,1)$, but $Y\cap B$ has 3/2 times its share of the measure, it is ``over-represented" and the relative probability is $(-1,3/2)$.
+This says that if the level -1 probability measure on $Y\cap B$ were ``proportionately distributed" with respect to the level 0 measure on $B$, the the relative probability would be $(-1,1)$, but $Y\cap B$ has 3/2 times its share of the measure, so the relative probability is $(-1,3/2)$.

 Now suppose $A$ is the event that the dart hits the vertical ray in the upper half of the dart board.
 Then $P(A|Y)=(-1,1/4)/(-1,1)=(0,1/4)$, in other words the conditional probability is 1/4 as one would guess.
 We can calculate $P(A|B\cap Y)=(-1,1/4)/(-1,3/4)=(0,1/3)$, again as one would expect.
 Another less obvious example is $P(A|B)=(-1,1/4)/(0,1/2)=(-1,1/2)$.
 If the measure of $A$ were proportionately distributed in $B$, we would have $P(A)=(-1,1/2)$ and $P(A|B)=(-1,1)$, but $A$ is under-represented in $B$. \end{example}